hokkien-writing/hokkien-writing.github.io/source/Handbook_of_the_Swatow_Vernacular/a-list-of-classifiers.md

 * 【張】(Tieⁿ) Applied to, sheets of paper, letters
 * 【包】(Pau) Applied to, things in bundles and bales.
 * 【把】(Pé) Applied to, bundles of wood, vegetables, flowers, &c.
-* 【欉】(Châng) Applied to, trees, plants, vegetables.
+* 【欉】(Tsâng) Applied to, trees, plants, vegetables.
-* 【節】(Chat) Applied to, spaces between the joints on the finger, or on bamboo, sugarcane, &c.
+* 【節】(Tsat) Applied to, spaces between the joints on the finger, or on bamboo, sugarcane, &c.
 * 【隻】(Chiah) Applied to, ships, quadrupeds, birds, fowls, &c.
 * 【載】(Chāi) Applied to, cargoes, boat loads, &c.
 * 【塊】(Kò) Applied to, lands, gardens, boards &c., and slices or pieces of things.